Operation Jedburgh

-Operation Jedburgh was a clandestine operation during World War II in which three-man teams of Allied operatives of the British Special Operations Executive (SOE), the U.S. Office of Strategic Services (OSS), the Free French Bureau central de renseignements et d'action ("Central Bureau of Intelligence and Operations") and the Dutch and Belgian armies in exile were dropped by parachute into occupied France, the Netherlands and Belgium.
+Operation Jedburgh was a clandestine operation during World War II in which three-man teams of Allied operatives of the British Special Operations Executive (SOE), the U.S. Office of Strategic Services (OSS), the Free French Bureau central de renseignements et d'action ("Central Bureau of Intelligence and Operations") and the Dutch and Belgian armies in exile were dropped by parachute into Occupied France, the Netherlands and Belgium.
 The objective of the Jedburgh teams was to assist Allied military forces who invaded France on 6 June 1944 with sabotage and guerrilla warfare, and leading local resistance forces in actions against the Germans.

 The name of the operation was chosen at random from a Ministry of Defence code book, although several of those who took part in the operation later reflected that the name was apt as the town of Jedburgh in the Scottish Borders was notorious in the late Middle Ages for the activities of the raiders known as the Border Reivers.

 Operation Jedburgh represented the first real cooperation in Europe between SOE and the Special Operations Branch of OSS.
 By this period in the war, SOE had insufficient resources to mount the huge operation on its own; for example, it had access to only 23 Handley Page Halifax aircraft for dropping agents and stores, barely sufficient to maintain SOE's existing networks.
 OSS was able to augment this force with Consolidated B-24 Liberator aircraft operating from RAF Harrington (see Operation Carpetbagger).

 The OSS sought to be involved since, in a single swoop, this would result in the OSS inserting more agents into northwestern Europe than it had during the entire previous period of US involvement in the war.
 Nevertheless, General Eisenhower, the American Supreme Allied Commander, ensured that the French would lead the operation and on 9 June 1944 gave command of the Jedburgh teams to France.

 Origins

+Joseph Farrell Haskell (pictured here in 1930), took over from Charles Vanderblue as Chief of SO/London in 1943, where he oversaw the American elements of Jedburgh in Europe.
+However, once the beachhead was established at Normandy, he advanced to the continent and earned the Silver Star for courage under fire.

-The British Special Operations Executive (SOE) and its American counterpart, the Office of Strategic Services (OSS), came up with the concept of the Jedburghs in May 1943.
+The British Special Operations Executive (SOE) and its American counterpart, SO/London, came up with the concept of the Jedburghs in May 1943.
 The idea was that small groups of military personnel would be inserted by parachute inside territory occupied by Nazi Germany to assist local resistance forces and to carry out military operations.
 Unlike SOE agents who worked in occupied Europe, the Jedburgh teams would be armed and uniformed military personnel.
 Fluency in the language of the European country where they would operate was required, although the language requirement was reduced for radio operators.
 The "Jeds," as the men on Operation Jedburgh teams were called, were all volunteers.
 Jedburgh operations were also carried out in some Asian countries.